yegle/pandas-website/community.rst

 In 2008, *pandas* development began at `AQR Capital Management
 <http://www.aqr.com>`_.
 By the end of 2009 it had been `open sourced
 <http://en.wikipedia.org/wiki/Open_source>`_, and is actively supported today
-by `Lambda Foundry <http://www.lambdafoundry.com>`_, a company focused on building high-performance and high-productivity tools for Finance.
-Please see the `commercial support <commercialsupport.html>`_ page for full details.

-There is also a community of like-minded individuals around the world who contribute their valuable time and energy to help make open source *pandas* possible.
+by a community of like-minded individuals around the world who contribute their valuable time and energy to help make open source *pandas* possible.
 Thank you to `all of our contributors
 <https://github.com/pydata/pandas/contributors>`_.

+Since 2015, *pandas* is a `NUMFocus <http://www.numfocus.org/open-source-projects.html>`__ sponsored project.
+This will help ensure the success of development of *pandas* as a world-class open-source project.